nicklotz/kubeconcepts/public/04-kubernetes-advanced.md

 # Selected Advanced Kubernetes Topics

 ## A. Multi-Container Pods

+> Multi-container pods share the same network namespace (can communicate via localhost) and can share volumes.
+This enables powerful design patterns for extending container functionality without modifying the main application.

 ### Summary of design patterns for multi-container pods
 | **Pattern**           | **Use Case**                                                        | **Description**                                                                                 |
 |-----------------------|---------------------------------------------------------------------|-------------------------------------------------------------------------------------------------|